 Student Leader(s)/Contact(s): Kathryn Reiser

-Faculty Sponsor: Brian O’Sullivan, MD, Professor of Pediatrics, Director of the Core for Bioethics Chair, Institutional Review Board
+Faculty Advisor: Brian O’Sullivan, MD, Professor of Pediatrics, Director of the Core for Bioethics Chair, Institutional Review Board

 Christian Medical and Dental Association (CMDA)